ready-steady/adapt/algorithm/local/README.md

 # Locally Adaptive Interpolation

-The package provides an algorithm for adaptive hierarchical interpolation with local refinements.
+The package provides an algorithm for locally adaptive hierarchical interpolation.

 ## [Documentation][doc]